 ‘Like what?’
 I asked.

-‘Oh, music, mind-altering magic and sometimes even a tropical bird,’ said Roxy, with a twinkle.
+‘Oh, music, mind-altering magic, maybe a tropical bird,’ said Roxy, with a twinkle.

 ‘A tropical bird?’
 I said.

 ‘Yes,’ she said, ‘And as you know, I like a cockatoo.’